JereckNET/LicenseHerald/README.md

 ### For the component developper
 First, you need to install the LicenseHerald package (see [Installation]("installation)).

-Then you need to add in your project a public resource file, with a string resource containing the text of your license.
+Then you need to add  a public resource file in your project, and a string resource containing the text of your license.
 ![Public resource file](docs/PublicResource.png)

-Finally, in your `AssemblyInfo.cs` file, add a reference to the License Herald namespace and the ComponentHerald attribute :
+Finally, in your `AssemblyInfo.cs` file (for .NET Framework), or in any code file (for .NET Standard), add a reference to the License Herald namespace and the ComponentHerald attribute :
 ```csharp
 using JereckNET.LicenseHerald;
 ...